 Less is more

 I think the hardest thing about traveling with a baby is packing.
 Some of the packing lists out there will make you want to shelve the trip all together.
-Of course you need to be prepared, but I think an important part of traveling with baby is realizing that it’s probably not possible for you to be prepared at every moment for every scenario.
+Of course you need to be prepared, but I think an important part of traveling with a baby is realizing that it’s not possible to be prepared at every moment for every scenario.
 This adventure will require some improvising.
 Certain things are necessities– stroller, diapers, diaper cream, clothing, swaddles, burp cloths, and baby wipes, but unless you are going to a remote place, it is possible to purchase things you need at the destination.
-Pharmacies across the globe carry diapers, bug spray, baby tylenol etc… So, if you forget something or run out of diapers it’s not the end of the world.
+Pharmacies across the globe carry diapers, bug spray, baby tylenol etc… So, if you forget something, or run out of diapers, it’s not the end of the world.

 Teamwork is key

-I love horseback riding and it’s a wonderful thing to do in South America, so before we even went down Justin told me he’d be willing to watch Wylie while I did some riding in Mendoza.
+I love horseback riding and it’s a fun activity in South America.
+Before we went down, Justin told me he’d be willing to watch Wylie while I did some riding in Mendoza.
 I chose a ranch called Estancia La Alejandra.
-Justin and Wylie were able to spend time in the charming 100 year old guest house while I rode and then we all had lunch together.
+Justin and Wylie hung out in a charming 100-year-old guest house while I rode and then we all had lunch together.
 In Uruguay, there was another horseback riding opportunity and so I urged Justin to go.
-We were staying in Garzón, a former staging post in the Uruguayan countryside at a famed Argentine Chef Francis Mallmann’s Hotel & Restaurant Garzón.
-The horses came right to our doorstep and Justin saddled up like a gaucho and took off across the town square with his guide while Wylie and I hung back at the pool and met Francis Mallmann who happened to be in town visiting the property for two weeks.
-I think both Justin and I had a wonderful time.
-While it’s fun to do things together, if you’re willing to divide and conquer you may end up having an even more memorable vacation.
+We were staying in Garzón, a former staging post in the Uruguayan countryside at famed Argentine Chef Francis Mallmann’s Hotel & Restaurant Garzón.
+The horses came right to the hotel’s doorstep.
+Justin saddled up like a gaucho and took off across the town square with a guide.
+Wylie and I hung out at the pool where we met Mallmann himself.
+He happened to be in town visiting the property for two weeks.
+Both Justin and I had a wonderful time.
+While it’s fun to do things together, if you’re willing to divide and conquer, you may end up having an even more memorable vacation.

 Know your travel sweet spot